 I would recommend 2 to 3 days.
 It will be enough to experience the city as well as its natural surroundings.
-One day I would dedicate to Eilat’s beaches and coral reefs.
-Then, I would travel to the Eilat Mountains or to the Arava region, where Timna Park is located.
+I would dedicate the first day to Eilat’s beaches and coral reef.
+Then, I would travel to the Eilat Mountains or the Arava region, where Timna Park is located.
 If you have more time, you can relax and see even more of Eilat and its surroundings.
 Here are some travel ideas for 3 to 5 days in Eilat.

 Eilat is one of the hottest places in Israel.
-So, in summer, temperature can reach 50 degrees Celsius and even more!
-It might be ideal for swimming in the sea, but it’s not ideal for anything else, and the stay prices are rocketing at that time of year.
-So… I would recommend coming in spring (February-May) or fall (October-November).
-Winter could also be a good time to come.
+So, the temperature can reach 50 degrees Celsius and even more in the summer!
+It might be ideal for swimming in the sea, but it isn’t ideal for anything else, and the accommodation prices are skyrocketing at that time of year.
+So… The best time to visit Eilat is in spring (February-May) or fall (October-November).
+Winter could also be a good time to visit.
 Rain is quite rare in Eilat, so you will probably have pleasant days and chilly nights.

-A word about the sea temperature – it stays almost the same all year long.
+The sea temperature stays almost the same year-round.
 At its lowest, it is around 21 degrees Celcius.
 So, some people swim in the sea also during wintertime.
 I’m not brave enough to do it.

 How to get to Eilat?

 Eilat is located at the southernmost point of Israel.
-If you’re coming from somewhere in Israel, the cheapest option is to take the bus.
-To secure your place on the bus, you will need to book your tickets in advance.
+If you’re coming from somewhere in Israel, the cheapest option is to take the bus, unless you’re coming as a large family, and then renting a car might be better.
+To secure your place on the bus, you must book your tickets in advance.
 Read my full guide to buying bus tickets to and from Eilat.
-Recently, most of the buses to and from Eilat have been upgraded with comfortable seats that leave lots of space for the legs.
+Recently, most buses to and from Eilat have been upgraded with comfortable seats that leave lots of space for the legs.

-If you’re in Tel Aviv and prefer to reach Eilat faster, you can book a flight to Ramon Airport.
+If you’re in Tel Aviv or Jerusalem and prefer to reach Eilat faster, you can book a flight to Eilat Ramon Airport.
 It will be more expensive, around 250 shekels per person, depending on the date and time.
-But you’ll get to Eilat within an hour or so versus 5 hours in a bus.
+But you’ll get to Eilat within an hour or so, which is shorter than 5 hours by bus.

 Eilat could be a great place to start your journey in Israel.
-You can enter Eilat through two land borders or by air.
+You can enter Eilat through two land borders:

 - Wadi Arava Border Crossing (Yitzhak Rabin Border Crossing) – This is one of the border crossings that connects Jordan to Israel.
 After crossing into Israel, you will need to take a taxi to Eilat or walk to the bus station on road number 90, about 1 km from the crossing.
 Get more information about Yitzhak Rabin Border Crossing here.

 - Taba Border Crossing – This border crossing connects Sinai (Egypt) to Israel.
-It’s less popular, because most people don’t reach Sinai and prefer to take a plane from Cairo or some other main city.
-After crossing into Israel, you will need to taka a taxi to Eilat or take bus 15 or 30 to the city center.
+It’s less popular because most people don’t reach Sinai and prefer to take a plane from Cairo or some other main city.
+After crossing into Israel, you will need to take a taxi to Eilat or take bus number 15 or 30 to the city center.

 Where to stay in Eilat?

 Most of the stay options in Eilat are pricey hotels, but there are also some hostels and other cheap accommodation options.
-Eilat is quite small, so it doesn’t really matter where you stay.
+Eilat is quite small, so where you stay doesn’t really matter.
 The sea is almost always within walking distance.